Non-Destructive Testing Specialists test the safety of structures, vehicles, or vessels using x-ray, ultrasound, fiber optic or related equipment.

 - Select, calibrate, or operate equipment used in the non-destructive testing (NDT) of products or materials.

-Non-Destructive Testers with little to no experience tend to make between $33870 and $46060 while the more experienced ones make over $77070 per year.
+Non-Destructive Testing Specialists with little to no experience tend to make between $36120 and $47500 while the more experienced ones can earn over $80670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Non-Destructive Tester is to move to a higher paying state like DC.
-Right now, the highest paying states for Non-Destructive Testers are DC, MD, MA, RI and AK.
+One of the easiest ways to increase your salary as a Non-Destructive Testing Specialist is to move to a higher paying state like DC.
+Right now, the highest paying states for Non-Destructive Testing Specialists are DC, MD, ME, NM and VA.

-3 other factors that can increase your salary as A Non-Destructive Tester is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Non-Destructive Testing Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Non-Destructive Testers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Non-Destructive Testing Specialists what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons